DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab07/README.md

   const { selectedPet } = location.state.selectedPet;
 ```

 This is the part where the magic happens.
 We first define a **location constant** which is populated with the response of our **useLocation** hook.
-This is a hook that's present in react-router-dom and it basically returns the
+This is a hook that's present in react-router-dom, and it basically returns the
 object that represents the current URL.
 You can think about it like a useState that returns a new location whenever the URL changes.
-Once we have that, we can create a const **selectedPet* which we populate with our **selectedPet**.
+Once we have that, we can create a const **selectedPet** which we populate with our **location.state.selectedPet**.
 * Implement this and adjust all places in the HTML where we need to display certain selectedPet properties, make sure they all appear correctly.

 Our component is almost ready.
-We just need to provide functionality to the two buttons on it.
-The cancel button needs to redirect us to the profile gallery.
+We just need to provide functionality to the two buttons in it.
+The cancel button needs to redirect us back to the profile gallery.
 The Let's Play button should also redirect us to the profile gallery, but it should
-increase the selectedPet's popularity property by 1.
+increase the selectedPet's popularity property by 1 as well.
 * Implement the functionalities for both buttons.
-Use <Link> to make the cancel button work, write a **onSubmitLetsPlay* function for the other button.
+Use <Link> to make the cancel button work, write a **onSubmitLetsPlay** function for the other button.
 * Take a look at the backend to see how we can increment the popularity and implement it accordingly in our frontend app.
 If your play button isn't working as intended, take a look at how you implemented this.
 What functions are available for an event?
 How can we prevent certain default behaviour?
 Internet has lots of answers for this issue, it's very common when using forms in ReactJS.
 How will you guide your app back to its starting page after increasing the popularity?
 Look at the **useNavigate** hook (also a react-router-dom feature) and implement this as a promise in your function.
 More info about this hook can be found at [https://reactrouter.com/docs/en/v6/api#usenavigate](https://reactrouter.com/docs/en/v6/api#usenavigate).